-We wrote about the most beautiful walks to discover this year, officially the Italian National Year of Walk, and thanks to your feedbacks we have discovered many others, some of whom didn’t know about.
+We wrote about the most beautiful walks to discover this year, officially the Italian National Year of Walk, and thanks to your feedback we have discovered many others, some of whom didn’t know about.
 It’s so true that in Italy there are thousands and thousands of itineraries to be discovered!
-Here are the most beautiful, those who can not wait to discover ourselves, that you readers have suggest:
+Here are the most beautiful walks of Italy, those who can not wait to discover ourselves, that you readers have suggested:

 1. From Manfredonia to Monte Sant’Angelo

-Sergio Nocco suggest us this route in the Gargano National Park, along a pilgrimage route between ancient cathedrals and abbeys in a scenario of really incredible wild nature.
+Sergio Nocco suggests us this route in the Gargano National Park, along a pilgrimage route between ancient cathedrals and abbeys in a scenario of really incredible wild nature.

-Where to stay: Not far from the itinerary, in one of the most famous town of Gargano, there is a sustainable tourist resort, Green Garden, in Vieste.
+Where to stay: Not far from the itinerary, in one of the most famous towns of Gargano, there is a sustainable tourist resort, Green Garden, in Vieste.

 2. The Path of the Wanderer